johnsondnz/hugo-blog/content/study-notes/switching-stp.md

 ### Timers
 * __STP__: every 2 seconds by the root bridge.
 * __RSTP__: every 2 seconds by every switch.

+## Basics
+* Lowest bridge-id wins root bridge election.
+  * Bridge-id = bridge-priority (2 bytes) + MAC address (6 bytes)
+* Cost is incremented on receipt of BPDUs not as they are sent.

+## Root port selection
+1. Lowest bridge-id.
+2. Lowest path cost to the root bridge.
+3. Lowest sender bridge-id.
+4. Lowest port-priority.
+5. Lowest port-id.

 ### Topology change notification (TCN)
 * __STP__: Sent by the root bridge only out all its designated ports.  `max-age` + (2 x `forwarding delay`) required.